All Episodes

 That'd be contempt of court.

-That's a contempt of court of that one, right?
+That's a contempt of court that way, right?

 Um, I'll read the chats real quick.